 Thus, it targets two specific types of transmitter systems.

 The production uses pseudoephedrine, the active ingredient in over-the-counter cold medicines like Sudafed.
 Because of this, it has become harder and harder to purchase Sudafed in any substantial quantity.

 It causes increased physical activity and talkativeness, decreased appetite, and pleasurable well-being or euphoria.
 It creates a rush (strong feeling) of confidence and energy.
 It causes a strong desire to continue its use and is the reason for its addictive tendencies.

 Because it is a highly addictive drug, when people stop taking it withdrawal symptoms often occur, including;

 - intense drug cravings

-In addition, stroke, heart attack, or organ problems—such as kidney failure—caused by overheating are causes of an overdose.
+In addition, stroke, heart attack, or organ problems such as kidney failure can be the result of overheating and cause of an overdose.
 Chronic users may also suffer irreversible damage to neurons and nerve terminals that causes severe cognitive problems.
 Death can be a result of these powerful effects.
-Long Term Use Can Cause Permanent Damage.
+Long-Term Use Can Cause Permanent Damage.

 - Increased risk of contracting infectious diseases

 - May worsen the progression of HIV/AIDS and its consequences.

 - Severe dental problems (“meth mouth”)